LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 ### Low-Field MRI

+Low-field magnetic resonance imaging (low-field (+mri)) is a (+mri) technique that operates at a lower magnetic field strength compared to conventional high-field (+mri) scanners.
+Typically, the magnetic field in low-field MRI systems between `0.1T` and `0.3T` compared to the usual `1.5T` to `3T` in high-field (+mri) scanners.[@Hori2021-pt]

+This technology is used in medical imaging as well as in preclinical research.
+The main advantage of low-field MRI is the improved imaging of soft tissues, especially when examining joints and muscles.
+It also offers more cost-effective alternatives to high-field MRI systems.[@Hori2021-pt]

+### Magnet System

 ### Shimming Procedure

 Der Shimming-Prozess ist ein entscheidender Schritt bei der Magnetresonanztomographie (MRT), um homogene Magnetfelder für präzise Bildgebung zu gewährleisten.
 Shimming korrigiert Unregelmäßigkeiten im statischen Magnetfeld, die durch äußere Einflüsse oder interne Systemfehler entstehen können.
 Dieser Prozess optimiert die Feldhomogenität, was für hochauflösende und artefaktfreie Bilder entscheidend ist.